Revision Shoulder Replacement Surgeon in Huntington Station, Bethpage, Riverhead, NY

 Potential risks and complications that may occur following shoulder hemiarthroplasty include infection, instability, fractures of the humerus or scapula, shoulder stiffness, and damage to the blood vessels and nerves.

-If you would like additional information on shoulder treatments or to learn more about revision shoulder replacement, please contact Dr. Elbayar, serving the communities of Huntington Station, East Meadow, NY.
+If you would like additional information on shoulder treatments or to learn more about revision shoulder replacement, please contact Dr. Elbayar, serving the communities of Huntington Station, Bethpage, Riverhead, NY.